What will 5G mean for smart city transport infrastructure?

 What is a ‘true’ smart city?

 True smart cities are planned, managed and organised using open data.
 Enabled by IoT connectivity, a smart city will collect information from a range of data sources – from physical devices, citizens, public assets, and external databases – then analyse it and use it to manage community assets and resources more efficiently.
 Smart cities are centred around people; understanding exactly how people interact with their community and infrastructure means better planning and response to critical services.
+Read more about industrial IoT in practice.

 Smart city applications